flyway/flywaydb.org/documentation/database/cloud-spanner.md

 Executing multiple schema changes against Cloud Spanner is comparatively slow due to its need to validate your data.
 You can read more about it [here](https://cloud.google.com/spanner/docs/schema-updates#performance).

-Flyway Teams Edition alleviates this via batching which executes multiple schema changes in one batch to minimize latency and improve performance.
+Flyway Teams Edition alleviates this via batching which executes multiple schema changes in one request to minimize latency and improve performance.

 To enable batching follow the guide [here](/documentation/configuration/parameters/batch) for your platform. <br/>
 In the Flyway Command-Line this would look like the following: